Dietetic Internship Program

 One-year post completion;

 1c.
-At least 70% of the program graduates are employed in nutrition and dietetics or related field within 12 months of program completion.
+Of graduates who seek employment 70% are employed in nutrition and dietetics or related fields within 12 months of graduation.

 Over a five-year period;